Spencer Steer Player Props: Reds vs. Pirates

 Spencer Steer At The Plate

-- Steer leads Cincinnati in total hits (17) this season while batting .304 with six extra-base hits.
+- Steer is batting .300 with four doubles, two home runs and 10 walks.

-- Among the qualifying hitters in MLB, he ranks 27th in batting average, 22nd in on-base percentage, and 51st in slugging.
+- Among the qualifying hitters in baseball, he ranks 37th in batting average, 23rd in on-base percentage, and 61st in slugging.

 - In six games this year, Steer has picked up an RBI, with more than one RBI once.

-- He has scored a run in nine of 17 games so far this season.
+- He has scored in nine games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.